openMLA/photon-ultra-controller/README.md

 > [!Important]
 >
 > This project is still under construction.
-Demo code and raspberry pi configurations need to be added.
+Raspberry pi configuration settings need to be added.
 There is functional code, but it needs to be polished before being added here.
+The PCB design needs to be built and checked; an old prototype with similar wiring is known to work; but I need to make sure this one works 100%.

 # Photon Ultra DLP controller